 You wouldn’t really expect to be able to use a website offline, but if you’re using some of the most popular free email providers, you can.

 Gmail and Outlook.com both offer an offline mode that downloads a certain amount of mail to your computer.
-Google’s version lets you sync everything up to a month old.
+Google’s version lets you sync everything up to three months old.
 Microsoft’s approach grabs everything in your Inbox and Drafts, plus several other folders you’ve used recently or selected manually.

 Desktop Mail to the Rescue